MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 If you have feature requests or suggested improvements, send them to the Dynamics 365 Guides team at <a href="https://aka.ms/GuidesIdeas" target="_blank">https://aka.ms/GuidesIdeas</a>.

+> [!IMPORTANT]
+> Dynamics 365 Guides version 900.0.0.1 is pending release and should be available soon.

 ## October 17, 2023